 - Participants with specific dietary restrictions are advised to prepare strategies for eating in restaurants and in other settings.

-- During the summer school, participants will be housed in University of Chile dormitories with two to three persons per room, and potentially shared bathroom facilities.
-The facility will have electricity and running water for showers and flush toilets.
+- During the summer school, participants will be housed in rooms/dormitories with two to three persons per room, and potentially shared bathroom facilities.

 - When traveling internationally, it is advised to check on the safety of tap water for drinking.